 With outsourcing, team management happens on the side of the offshore development agency.

-A dedicated team model is probably the most misunderstood within outsource development.
+A dedicated team model is probably the most misunderstood within outsourced development.

-An offshore dedicated team consists of two or more developers for carrying out the development of a particular part of the project.
+A dedicated offshore team consists of two or more high-quality developers involved in the development of a particular part of the project.
 Unlike outstaffing, a software outsourcing company manages the developers in the hired dedicated team.
 And, unlike the outsource cooperation model, a dedicated team is responsible for a certain part of the development process.

-It is worth mentioning that dedicated teams have a tendency to transform into an outsourcing development model after some time.
-It usually happens when a client is satisfied with the cooperation and wishes to enhance cooperation.
+The dedicated teams may become an outsourcing development model after some time.
+It usually happens when the client is satisfied with the quality of cooperation.